inab/OEB_level2_data_migration/NAMING-CONVENTIONS.md

       benchmarking event original id separator, that prefix is removed and the rest is used as label.

-    - If the benchmarking event prefix does not match, but the community prefix (community acronym plus ':') matches, then that prefix is removed and the rest is used as label.
+    - If the benchmarking event prefix does not match, but the community prefix (community label plus ':') matches, then that prefix is removed and the rest is used as label.

     - Otherwise, use the original id as label.